Up to MISCONCEPTIONS | SCIENCE HOBBYIST

 A. B.

-Fig. 2 A tiny light source emits waves and/or particles
+Fig. 2 A coherent light source emits waves and/or particles.

 A single small light source sends out electromagnetic waves in all directions as shown above.
-Of course this diagram is only two-dimensional, while the real situation is 3D.
-We should imagine a lightwave to be spherical, like layers of an onion, but where the onion is expanding at the speed of light, with more layers added in the middle.
+Of course these diagrams are only two-dimensional, while the real situation is 3D.
+We can visualize a coherent wavefront to be spherical.
+The waves are like layers of a spherical onion, but where the onion is expanding at the speed of light, with new layers constantly added in the center.
 OR... we could imagine that the tiny light source is sending out a stream of particles flying off in all directions.
 The paths of these particles are the "rays" of light.
 Since they all fly outwards from a single point, none of the rays cross each other.
-And if passed through a converging lens, they focus to a point.
+And if this light is passed through a converging lens, it's focused to a perfect point.

 OK, if spatially coherent light looks like an expanding bullseye, then what does INCOHERENT light look like?
-In the above diagram 2A it looks like bunches of overlapped bullseyes.
-Lots of interference patterns, probably with the nodes moving around randomly.
-Or it looks like bunches of light rays where the rays come from several separate points in fig. 2b, and the rays all cross each other in the light beam.
+In the above diagram 2A, incoherence instead would look like multiple pinholes and bunches of overlapped bullseyes.
+Lots of interference patterns, and probably with the nodes dynamically swerving around.
+Either that or it would look like fig. 2b but with bunches of light rays from multiple pinholes, and the rays all cross each other throughout the light beam.
+In both cases if the incorherent light was focused by a lens, we wouldn't produce any infinitely tiny hot spot.
+Can't punch holes in razor blades.

 • Bright cloudy sky (least spatially coherent)